“Hip implants are like cars, where mileage can vary”

 With gaining popularity of Total Hip replacement, today even younger patients are coming for this surgery.
 When conservative treatments fail and patients consider a joint replacement, they want to know how long they can expect their new joint to last.
 Let’s know about How long does a Hip Replacement last today.

-Hip implant can last 10/20 or even 30 years too, but how it will perform is a question of how you treat it and what you do with it.
+Hip replacements can last 10 to 20 years or 30 years.
+However, some may last even longer, while others may require revision surgery sooner.
 A new Hip implant in a 40-year-old super active is probably going to wear out faster than the same implant in a 65-year-old who enjoys strolling in evening.

 The longevity of these artificial joints varies from patient to patient.
 It depends on many factors, including physical condition, activity level, weight, and the accuracy of the implant placement during surgery.
 It is useful to keep in mind that prosthetic joints are not as strong or durable as a natural, healthy joint, and there is no guarantee that your joint replacement will last the rest of your life.